 A surety agent and surety provider can often enhance a client’s risk management plan or program.
 They can play key roles on your company’s external business advisory team, along with your CPA, legal representation and other insurance professionals.

 As part of that team, they will coordinate to help in the evaluation of your company’s insurance needs and contract obligations, such as general liability, workers’ compensation, subcontractor risk management, contractor’s liability, or inland marine.
 They may help you to identify and rectify gaps in insurance coverage.
 For example, a company that is required to have an ERISA bond in place may also need fiduciary liability insurance or cyber liability coverage.
 In summary, they can help you rest easy, knowing that your business is adequately covered in case of a loss.

 If your company’s growth is tied to its bond capacity — regardless of your industry — a collaborative and proactive relationship between your business, your surety agent and your surety provider will help you meet your long-term operational and financial goals.

 Your surety provider and agent want a strong relationship with you.
 Why?
 When you’re successful, they are successful.
 They are eager to help with your long-term business and risk management strategy.

-If you have any questions about anything regarding surety, contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.
+If you have any questions about anything regarding surety, reach out to the Old Republic Surety branch nearest you.

-Eric Kirchner is our Vice President of Commercial Surety.
+Eric Kirchner is Vice President of Commercial Surety for Old Republic Surety.
 He is responsible for creating, managing and directing commercial surety programs along with growing existing business by enhancing agency relationships.
 Eric has over 28 years of surety experience.
-He was an underwriter and also developed a strong marketing strategy involving business growth within existing accounts and successful development of program business.
-Eric has an Associate of Applied Science in Business Administration from Southeast Technical Institute.
+He was an underwriter and also has developed a strong marketing strategy involving business growth within existing accounts and successful development of program business.